-In order for the University to consider a Pre-licensure Clinical, Simulation or Lab Make-Up Request in cases of medical absence, the student will be required to submit substantiating medical documentation that states specifically that the student is free to return to the lab/clinical/simulation setting with no restrictions, and have the ability to perform the essential functions as outlined in the UPH.
+In order for the University to consider a Pre-licensure Clinical.
+Simulation or Lab Make-Up Request in cases of medical absence, the student will be required to submit substantiating medical documentation that states specifically that the student is free to return to the lab/clinical/simulation setting with no restrictions, and have the ability to perform the essential functions as outlined in the UPH.
 The provider's medical number, appropriate official signature with associate facility contact information will be required for verification purposes (an official letterhead is preferred).
 This will be required whether the student misses 1 clinical day, simulation, lab or consecutive days.
 GCU may verify the information contained in the documentation with the provider.
-Falsification of medical documentation is reportable to the Arizona Board of Nursing (AZ Reg R4-19-403).
+Falsification of medical documentation is reportable to the Board.
 Students will be notified of the approval or denial of the clinical, simulation, or lab make-up via email to their gcu.edu email address.